Posted In: Services+

 SEND PERSONALISED WEDDING INVITATIONS

-A wedding invitation is the first real impression your guests are going to receive about your event, and many will see this as a teaser of the day to come, so try and make them unique, personal and again memorable.
+A wedding invitation is the first real impression your guests are going to receive about your event, and many will see this as a teaser of the day to come, so try and make them unique, personal and memorable.
 Colour is a great way to infuse personality into your invitations, and a great way for you to also give that little hint to your guests about your wedding theme.
 However, remember that your invitations are not only a way for you to show off your style and flare with the beautiful design, quality paper and printing, but it is also key in providing important location information, especially if you are planning that destination wedding.
 Beyond the location of your wedding, the invitation will also need to include many other important aspects so that your guests are fully aware of what is expected and they can start making any relevant plans.
+Your invitations should ideally be sent out to your guests no later than 6 months ahead of your wedding date to ensure everyone has plenty of time to arrange work leave and travel and accommodation arrangements.
 Here are some important things to remember when creating your invitations.

 - Full names of the Bride and Groom and persons hosting the event